 There are 3 accesses to the Shoshone National Forest, the Clarks Fork Canyon being the most spectacular.
 From the mouth of the Canyon you can horseback ride, hike or 4-wheel drive five miles along the river with towering mountain walls on either side.
 At the end of the canyon, the trail on the north side switchbacks to the top of the Beartooth Mountains and goes over to Highway 212.
 This is the Morrison Jeep Trail.
-Clark is very checker boarded with BLM throughout the area.

 Looking across the river on the south face of the canyon, the steep trail that Chief Joseph and the Nez Perce Indians took on their escape from Yellowstone Park in 1877 can be faintly seen.
 Colonel Sturgis had been waiting at the mouth of the Canyon.
 He was told by scouts that there was no way that the Nez Perce could escape through this canyon and he moved his company south to Heart Mountain.
-The Nez Perce accomplished an amazing feat and 700 people and 2000 horses escaped through this canyon and headed north.
+The Nez Perce accomplished an amazing fete, and 700 people and 2000 horses escaped through this canyon and headed north.